ansys/create-python-project/README.md

 #### With pip

-If you do not want to install Pipx you can still use the package, but first you must install it with pip.
+If you do not want to install pipx you can still use the package, but first you must install it with pip.

 ```shell
 pip install ansys-create-python-project